Perspective | Joe Biden’s very manly campaign

 “If we were behind a barn somewhere, it would be a different thing,” Biden told reporters at a news conference last week, explaining how his belief that presidential contenders should be role models prevented him from joining Trump in the “gutter.”

-“Watch how I run up ramps and how he stumbles down ramps, okay?” he told an ABC news affiliate, as if the campaign were a special geriatric episode of “Floor is Lava.”
+“Watch how I run up ramps and how he stumbles down ramps, okay?” he told an ABC news affiliate, as if the campaign were a special geriatric episode of “Floor Is Lava.”

 This has been going on for a while, since before the pandemic.
-“I wish we were in high school and I could take him behind a gym,” Biden told a Pennsylvania audience in 2016, a sentiment he repeated to a Florida audience in 2018: “If we were in high school, I’d take him behind the gym and beat the hell out of him.
+“I wish we were in high school and I could take him behind a gym,” Biden told a Pennsylvania audience in 2016, a sentiment he repeated to a Florida audience in 2018: “If we were in high school, I’d take him behind the gym and beat the hell out of him.”

 Trump responded: “He doesn’t know me, but he would go down fast and hard, crying all the way.”